Is your broadband too slow for Sage Drive?

 Of course speed isn’t the only issue with rural broadband, reliability can also be a big factor.
 If a business has a fast internet connection that keeps cutting out it could also cause problems if Sage Drive is trying to synchronise when this happens.
 However, if a Hosted Desktop connection cuts out everything just continues happily in the background ready for things to continue as before once the connection is restored.

-To find out more about running Sage or any other application on a Hosted Desktop visit our Sage Accounts Hosting or Sage Hosting for Mac page.
+To find out more about running Sage or any other application on a Hosted Desktop visit our Sage Accounts Hosting or Sage Access For Macs page.
 You can also contact Your Office Anywhere online now for a no obligation discussion about your business IT and Cloud requirements.